naeemmusamh/Reading-note/Readme201-03.md

 a- hidden

-hiden any extra text in the element tag
+hided any extra text in the element tag

-b- scoll
+b- scroll

 add a scrollbar to the element if the element text have any extra text